AI-Wrapped: Participatory, Privacy-Preserving Measurement of Longitudinal LLM Use In-the-Wild: Related Work

 \paragraph{Privacy-preserving insight generation.} Conversational traces can contain highly sensitive information, requiring systems that extract aggregate insights while minimizing exposure of individual conversations~\cite{anthropic_clio_2024}.
-AI-Wrapped builds on this line of work with a pipeline that removes PII, supports user review and approval, and produces ``facets'' intended for both user reflection and downstream research.
+AI-Wrapped builds on this line of work with a pipeline that removes personal and identifiable information (PII), supports user review and approval, and produces ``facets'' intended for both user reflection and downstream research.